Lithuania warns EU leaders on Belarus nuclear incidents

 There were three incidents of equipment failure at Belarus' new atomic power station since it began making electricity in November, Lithuania has warned.

-The plant was halted on 8 November, five days after it started work, due to the breakdown of four voltage transformers, Lithuania said in a two-page memo circulated ahead of Thursday's (10 December) summit, seen by EUobserver.
+The plant was halted on 8 November, five days after it started work, due to the breakdown of four voltage transformers, Lithuania said in a short memo circulated ahead of Thursday's (10 December) summit, seen by EUobserver.

 Join EUobserver today